bhopals/java-script-algorithms-and-data-structures-masterclass/05-Problem-Solving-Patterns.md

 - We usually use an Object to break down the frequency in KEY-VALEU Pair

-- Frequency Counter - Anagram Challange
+- FREQUENCY COUNTER - ANAGRAM CHALLANGE

   - QUESTION